-Contact your specialist dealer if there is no description of your brake below.
+► Contact your specialist dealer if your brake is not described.

-6.6.4.1 Retracting the brake linings
+6.6.5 Retracting the brake linings

 Disc brakes require wearing-in time.
 The braking force increases over time.
 You therefore need to be aware that the braking force may increase during the wearing-in period.
 The same happens after brake pads or discs are replaced.